antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_1/firstworkflow/README.md

 ```

 - Navigate to  [http://localhost:8080/](http://localhost:8080/), open the workflow execution and familiarize yourself
-with the information the UI provides by clicking in the different tabs (Compact, Timeline and Full history)
+with the information provided by the UI by clicking through the different tabs (Compact, Timeline and Full history)

 ![img.png](img.png)